That’s it, I’ve had it.

 This was one time when it was a relief to know:

-They’re NOT that into you.
+They’re just not that into you.

 (Like the twenty-something guy I noticed on a barstool when we came in.
 Dude was zeroed in on his laptop and still at it when we left two hours later.
 Whether HE ever noticed us, I doubt it.)